Skip to main content

 2. Allow the freeholder a reasonable time to do the repair.

-3. Get three estimates for the cost of carrying out the repair.
-Send copies to the freeholder with a final warning that you will be arranging for the repairs to be carried out.
+3. Get 3 estimates for the cost of carrying out the repair.
+Send copies to the freeholder with a final warning that if they fail to act then you will be arranging for the repairs to be carried out.

 4. Engage the contractor with the lowest price and have the work carried out.
 You will need to pay the contractor yourself.

-For example, if you did self help to repair the roof of your building, and it cost you £500, then you could take that out of the next service charges bill.
+6. For example, if you did selfhelp to repair the roof of your building, and it cost you £500, then you could take that out of the next service charge bill.
 If the service charge bill was £800 then you would pay just £300.

 More information you might find useful: